mircealungu/reconstruction/4_Visualization.md

 - Text readability - increase contrast or increase font
 - Layout - increase distance between the central nodes
-- Add Legend - otherwise how do I know whether this is 1KLOC or 1MLOC?
+- Add Legend & Scale - otherwise how do I know whether this is 1KLOC or 1MLOC?

 ---